TikTok is “back” after a 14-hour shutdown. What is the way forward for SMBs?

 - In March 2024, the House of Representatives passed the TikTok bill, forcing ByteDance to divest its stakes or face a nationwide ban, which Biden signed shortly after in April.

-- After legal battles between the US federal government and TikTok/ByteDance, the Supreme Court’s ruling is likely to uphold the sale-or-ban law.
+- After legal battles between the US federal government and TikTok/ByteDance, the Supreme Court ruled to uphold federal law, leaving TikTok open to a ban.
+The ban took effect hours before January 19.

 We’re keeping an eye on the situation as it unfolds, but for now, let’s take a closer look at the US TikTok ban from a small business perspective.